Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ![](/img/user-guide/start_new_experiment.png)

 2. On the next screen, enter your new experiment name.
 This name should be unique from prior experiment names.
-Enter optional metadata about your experiment.
-The description can be changed later, too.
+Enter optional metadata about your experiment; you can modify the description later, if necessary.
 Click "Save" when done.

 ![](/img/user-guide/create_new_experiment_page.png)

 3. (Optional) If working with more than one Pioreactor in your cluster, it's useful to assign experiment-specific labels to them.
-These labels show up in the user interface, and make progress checking and updating easier.
+These labels appear in the user interface, making progress checking and updating easier.
 The labels can be changed later.
 Click "Assign" when done.

 :::tip
 Use these labels to keep track of treatments on multiple Pioreactors.
 For example, labels '15C', '25C' and '35C' can be used to differentiate temperature treatments.
 These labels will be shown on graphs generated in the _Overview_ page on the website.
 They can be changed in the UI later, too.